jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_bunkos_quest.md

   </p>

   <p>
     We stop for dinner on the way back and get home around 8:30.
 Definitely a great day in my mind &mdash; a beautiful day for a drive and a baseball game.
 I didn't need to plan much in advance, either, though I always call to confirm ticket availability and game time.
 Depending on where you are, you won't need to drive quite as far.
 I consider myself lucky to live in an area where there are so many teams within a close proximity.
 I have been able to visit many of them, but there are still a few that I need to cross off my list.
-I'll do my best to keep you informed of my travelR>
+I'll do my best to keep you informed of my travels.
   </p>

   <p>